 Looking for British food in New York?
 Sometimes, no matter where you are, you crave a taste of home!
-A full English breakfast, typical British sweets, a good cup of tea or a traditional roast dinner, you might miss all that when you’re spending time in New York.
+You might miss a full English breakfast, typical British sweets, a good cup of tea or a traditional roast dinner, when you’re spending time in New York.
 If you are looking to add some good ol’ English flavour to your New York experience, head to one of these places for traditional British fare.

 A Full English Breakfast

 There’s nothing like a full English, especially to get you ready for a long day of sightseeing in New York.
 Tea and Sympathy in West Village is a small café/restaurant offering all things British.
 From a full English breakfast and a proper cup of tea to roast beef with Yorkshire pudding and even scones and Ribena!

 You can book a table during the week for breakfast, lunch and dinner: at the weekend, they accept walk in’s only.
 They also have an adjoining shop offering all sorts of typically British fares, such as salt and vinegar crisps, Cadbury chocolate, Marmite and tea.
 The store is expensive compared to UK prices due to the importation costs.
 After an early breakfast, I always advise to take a hop on hop off bus – and stay seated!
 Just enjoy the sights of the city on a full stomach.
 The perfect way to start your first day in NYC.
 Also, check out my other restaurants in New York.

 The very British tradition of afternoon tea has definitely crossed the Atlantic.
 New York offers a wide selection of places to enjoy this pastime.
 Be it super posh or low-key, there is something for everyone.

 Tea and Sympathy

 Head to Tea and Sympathy for a very British high tea with home-baked cakes and treats in a nice little setting.
 It’s a small place so go early to get a spot and make sure your whole group is there, or they won’t let you in until they are!